animetosho/ParPar/xor_depends/info.md

     this means that performance on 32-bit won’t be good as 64-bit due to less registers being available.

--   The general algorithm is just very complicated.
+-   Whilst the idea is simple, an optimised implementation is just very complicated.
 I really like the SPLIT(16,4) algorithm for its aesthetic simplicity and efficiency.